Technology Fundamentals and False Bubble Detection: Evidence from Dot-Com and AI Episodes: Theoretical Framework

 \subsection{Microfoundation: A Production Economy with Innovation}

-The technology-augmented dividend specification used above admits a rigorous production-side foundation.
+The technology-augmented dividend specification used above admits a production-side foundation.
 Consider a standard Cobb--Douglas production economy with physical and information-technology (IT) capital, disembodied total factor productivity driven by patent quality and IT diffusion, and a representative firm that chooses labor, investment, and innovation to maximize the present value of dividends under a stochastic discount factor.
 Log-linearization around the balanced-growth path delivers $\Delta d_t = c + \boldsymbol{\gamma}'\,\mathbf{X}_t + \varepsilon_t$ with $\mathbf{X}_t = (TFP_t,\, \log IT_t,\, \log Pat_t)'$, and a first-order VAR for $\mathbf{X}_t$ yields the closed-form decomposition $\mathcal{T}_t = \boldsymbol{\beta}'\,\mathbf{X}_t + \eta_t$ with $\boldsymbol{\beta} = (\mathbf{I} - \rho\,\boldsymbol{\Phi})^{-\top}\,\boldsymbol{\Phi}^{\top}\,\boldsymbol{\gamma}$ and $\eta_t$ a mean-zero stationary innovation orthogonal to $\mathbf{X}_t$.
-Three identification conditions---block-separability of the production and valuation blocks, a predetermined patent index (grant lag $\ell \geq 1$), and the real IT Euler equation---ensure that $\mathbf{X}_t$ spans the technology-driven component of fundamentals while the bubble $b_t$ is excluded from the cointegrating vector on economic grounds.
-Proposition~\ref{prop:microfoundation} below summarizes the result; the full derivation, including the seven-step construction (environment and preferences, production technology, firm problem, balanced-growth path, log-linearization, the technology-state VAR with assumption details, and identification), is relegated to Appendix~\ref{app:microfoundation}.
+Three benchmark identification conditions---block-separability of the production and valuation blocks, a predetermined patent index (grant lag $\ell \geq 1$), and the real IT Euler equation---are sufficient for $\mathbf{X}_t$ to span the technology-driven component of fundamentals while excluding the bubble $b_t$ from the cointegrating vector.
+These conditions are not innocuous: if speculative valuations affect innovation or adoption, the adjusted residual is attenuated rather than literally equal to the bubble.
+Proposition~\ref{prop:microfoundation} below summarizes the benchmark result; Section~\ref{subsec:feedback_bounds} characterizes violations of separability, and Appendix~\ref{app:microfoundation} gives the full derivation.